Table of Contents

 Most engineering organizations did not design this.
 It accumulated.
 A team started with Jenkins.
 Another used GitHub Actions because it was faster to set up.
 A load testing suite runs on a schedule via a cron job.
 E2E tests run in a separate pipeline triggered by a different event.
 Each of those systems produces results.
 None of them talk to each other.

 The result is that test reporting becomes a manual aggregation exercise.
 Someone has to know which system ran which tests, navigate to each one, and piece together a picture of release quality from separate data sources.
 That picture is always incomplete and always out of date by the time it matters.
+Teams in this position often end up running tests outside their CI pipeline entirely, not because CI failed them, but because CI was never built to be the source of truth for testing.

 That works until it does not.
 The integration breaks when a CI tool updates its API.
 The normalization logic does not account for a new test type.
 Someone adds a fourth pipeline and the dashboard does not know about it.
 Now you are maintaining a bespoke aggregation layer on top of all the systems you were already maintaining.

 The real requirement is not a dashboard.
-It is a single execution layer that all tests run through, so that results are centralized by default rather than aggregated after the fact.
+It is a single execution layer that all tests run through, so results are centralized by default rather than aggregated after the fact.

 The difference matters.
 Aggregation is fragile because it depends on every upstream source staying consistent.
 A unified execution layer produces results in one place from the start, regardless of which tool ran the test or which environment it ran in.